TimeXAIgroup/signxai2/docs/tutorials/image_classification.rst

 Setup
 -----

-First, let's install the required packages:
+First, let's install the required packages.
+You must specify which framework(s) you want to use:

 .. code-block:: bash